adam-push/file-feeder/README.md

 ```

 When updating `A/B/C`, the data may come from `A/B/D` or `A/B/E`, chosen at random.

+### --cache
+When using --repeat, cache data when it is read from a file.
+This will prevent reading new files, or changes to files.
+Note that reading from the cache is faster and often useful for performance testing.

 ### --timeseries
 Created topics should be time series.
 The retained range is hardcoded to 1,000.